-Even the quality of the recorded sessions is so poor, the bounce rate is 92% and the Avg. session duration is less than 30 seconds which is 68% lower than global Avg. duration we receive from the other campaigns.
+Even the quality of the recorded sessions is so poor, the bounce rate is 92%, and the Avg. session duration is less than 30 seconds which is 68% lower than the global Avg. the duration we receive from the other campaigns.
 WTH? 😮

 So what happened? 🙄

 The answer is “short clicks”, the majority of the clicks driven by the audience network were short clicks or in other words accidental clicks.
 A Short click occurs when a user clicks an ad, and then exit your website immediately before the Google Analytics tracking tag fires.
 Facebook records the click, but a corresponding session is not recorded in Analytics, which results in having more clicks than sessions.